agarwalvipin/open_cfa/LOS/Equity/Reading 46.md

   * **Why EBITDA?** Because EV represents the value to *all* capital providers, the denominator should be a flow available to all providers.
 EBITDA is perfect because it's earnings *before* interest and taxes.

-> **⭐ CFA Exam Tip:** EV multiples are excellent for comparing companies with different capital structures or tax rates.
+> **⭐ <mark>EXAM TIP:</mark>:** EV multiples are excellent for comparing companies with different capital structures or tax rates.
 They provide a more "apples-to-apples" comparison of the underlying business's valuation.

 -----